 Although supporters of capital punishment responded to this case by arguing that claims of the death penalty's fallibility were unfounded, opponents noted that the danger of a wrongful execution still existed, and continued their call for the increased use of DNA as an identification tool.

 When you're facing criminal charges, the outcome of your case is going to depend on the evidence presented at trial, especially if it involves DNA evidence.
 Sometimes this evidence can be in your favor and lead to your exoneration, if it's used and presented in the right way to the jury.
 This will depend on the expertise of your criminal defense attorney, some of whom specialize in DNA evidence cases.
-Reach out to a criminal defense attorney to discuss your case and find out how he or she can help.
+Reach out to a criminal defense attorney to discuss your case and find out how they can help.